Picking up from last time –

 I thought, he is not going to want to wade through this.
 I starting cutting it into sections with headers and subheaders and things – thinking I’d make all my main points, and then he could read how I elaborate on certain things if he wanted to.
 But at least it would all be organized and easy to skim.
 (Yes, I realize that still sounds crazy.
 Hopefully less so.)

 As the plane landed, I still hadn’t said what I wanted to say.
 But as long as my fate hadn’t yet been sealed, I wasn’t about to sleep until I really made the best possible fight that I could for myself.
-I figured I’d have a late night drafting and drafting until I sent an email off in the morning.
+I figured I’d have a late night drafting and drafting until I sent an email off in the wee hours of the morning.

 It was almost midnight when I landed in Seattle.
 Still no text from Kevin.
 I figured there was no way I’d hear that night.
 I did have a text from Sean, and we continued to text as I waited for my uncle to pick me up.